 You can see how this simple question began transforming how Annie perceived her sensitivity after she started seeing it as an asset for the first time.
 She used to ask herself, “Why do I always get hurt?” which solidified her base assumption that being sensitive is a bad thing.
 This got stored as a self-defeating narrative in her mind.
 This fixed thought pattern could be easily validated whenever she was triggered.

-So whether an experience is framed as a growth opportunity or a destructive event largely depends on the questions that you ask yourself about an experience.
+Whether an experience is framed as a growth opportunity or a destructive event largely depends on the questions that you ask yourself about an experience.
 The mind replays events in a loop based on how you’ve digested and stored them in your long-term memory and self-narrative.
 That’s why it’s critical ask empowering questions when you’re in self-reflection mode.

-According to motivational guru, Tony Robbins, quality questions create a quality life.
+According to Tony Robbins, quality questions create a quality life.
 He believes that successful people ask better questions and, as a result, get better answers.
 So don’t hold yourself back from questioning yourself and others and give your mind the freedom to explore unknown territory.

 Here are some simple ways by which you can enhance and grow your questioning abilities: